 Our network architecture is flexible and, coupled with our global scale, provides strong capital and operating efficiency.
-We are able to re-deploy capacity, moving satellites or repositioning beams to capture demand.
-In 2016, we have begun launching satellites of our next-generation fleet design, branded as Intelsat EpicNG, a high throughput platform that will further increase our flexibility while decreasing our cost of transmission.
-The first of these satellites is expected to enter service in the second quarter of 2016.
-Our technology has utility across a number of applications, with minimal customization to address diverse applications.
+In certain circumstances we are able to re-deploy capacity, moving satellites or repositioning beams to capture demand.
+In 2017, we launched three of our next generation Intelsat EpicNG satellites.
+Two of the three satellites were placed into service in 2017: Intelsat 32e and Intelsat 35e.
+The third, Intelsat 37e, will be placed into service in the first quarter of 2018.
+Our technology has utility across a number of requirements with minimal customization to address diverse applications.

+We have a reputation for operational and engineering excellence, built on our experience of over 50 years in the communications sector.
+Our network delivered 99.995% network availability on all satellites to our customers in 2017.
 We operate our global network from a fully-integrated, centralized satellite operations facility, with regional sales and marketing offices located close to our customers.
 The operational flexibility of our network is an important element of our differentiation and our ability to grow.

-We have a reputation for operational and engineering excellence, built on our experience of 50 years in the communications sector.
-Our network delivered 99.998% network availability on station-kept satellites to our customers in 2015.

-As of December 31, 2015, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$9.4 billion, roughly four times our 2015 annual revenue.
-For the year ended December 31, 2015, we generated revenue of \$2.35 billion and net loss attributable to Intelsat S.A. of \$3.9 billion.
-Our Adjusted EBITDA, which consists of EBITDA as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, was \$1.85 billion, or 79% of revenue, for the year ended December 31, 2015.
+As of December 31, 2017, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$7.8 billion, roughly four times our 2017 annual revenue.
+For the year ended December 31, 2017, we generated revenue of \$2.1 billion and net loss attributable to Intelsat S.A. of \$178.7 million.
+Our Adjusted EBITDA, which consists of EBITDA as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, was \$1.7 billion, or 77% of revenue, for the year ended December 31, 2017.